starlake-ai/starlake/docs/docs/reference/configuration.md

 * In client mode: To pass those env vars, simply export / set them before calling spark-submmit.
 * In cluster mode, you need to pass them as extra driver options.

+An `application.conf` file stored in the metadata subdirectory will be automatically loaded by Starlake.
-Passing the `application.conf` file to the spark job use the syntax below:
+If you want to store the `application.conf` file elsewhere, you may pass its path to the spark job using the syntax below:

 ```shell
 export CUSTOM_OPTIONS="--conf spark.driver.extraJavaOptions=-Dconfig.file=$PWD/application.conf"